How Businesses can Make Themselves a Harder Target for Cyber Scammers

 The pandemic has pushed more and more people to be online and as a result, we’re seeing a spike in cyber fraud and social engineering.
 From a business perspective, this is changing how businesses receive and make their payments, a process that is critical to success, especially during these uncertain pandemic times.
-Below are some tips business owners can utilize to keep scammers away.
+Uma Wilson, executive vice president and director of product management, recently shared insight with the Kansas City Business Journal’s podcast about tips business owners can utilize to keep scammers away.
+Take a listen here and read about her advice below.

 In today’s world it’s not a matter of if an individual or business will cross paths with a fraudster, but when, so making yourself a harder target to scammers is key.
 It’s important to understand the potential threats and do your part to stay informed.